Summary Information For: AAV5, FVIII-BDD, Roctavian, NCT03370913 (Phase 3, GENEr8-1 Study)

 11

-The One-time prophylaxis use, which was clinically appropriate based on individual risk, as reported here6, is summarized as follows:
+The One-time prophylaxis use, which was clinically appropriate based on individual risk, as reported in reference #6, is summarized as follows:

 Mean (±SD) and median ARs of one-time use of FVIII prophylaxis in 21 pts. in the ITT Pop.
 (N = 134)